 However, this far exceeds last year’s countdown to Christmas which was made from scrapbook paper, could barely hold a piece of chocolate, and started falling apart before Christmas even got here.
 No, this year I upgraded.
 This year I used toilet paper rolls.
 Ta-da!

-Anyway, I had a huge list of RACK ideas from my friend, Pinterest and the Random Act of Kindness website, but the hardest part was organizing the list by day.
-I had to take into account all of our schedules and spent a lot of time writing and re-writing my list.
-I have shared my list below for anyone who wants ideas for now or in the future for any reason whatsoever.
+I had a long list of RACK ideas from my friend, Pinterest and the Random Act of Kindness website, but the hardest part was organizing the list by day.
+I took into account all of our schedules and spent a lot of time writing and re-writing my list.
+I have shared my list below for anyone who wants ideas.

 I’m really excited to see how my kids react to this and even more excited to see how much they will learn from this experience.
 I don’t think kids are ever too young to learn the power of kindness, the satisfaction of giving and the pride that comes with making someone smile.